Last updated - March 23, 2018

 The process of starting a dropshipping business is pretty straightforward.
 If we break it down, it comes to three simple steps.

-- Start an online store – This is where WooCommerce comes into picture.
+- Start an online store – This is where WooCommerce comes into the picture.
 You can set up a beautiful and efficient online store using WordPress and WooCommerce.
 If you want to know the basic steps to setup an online store using WooCommerce, read our article on the topic.

 - Find the right supplier – This is the most crucial step in the process.
 The supplier you choose can make or break your business.
 We’ll get into this section more elaborately in this article below.